 I was never told how my own Presbyterian and Reformed tradition had been so complicit in slavery, Jim Crow, and anti-Civil Rights sentiment.
 Even worse (in my estimation) is that I was never exposed to my African American and Presbyterian forefathers, such as Rev.’s Francis Grimké and Henry Highland Garnet, both of whom were able to confront the social sins of slavery and racism as Black men situated in the Reformed/Presbyterian tradition.
 The net effect of all this over time was that I became suspicious of authors or theologians that did not come from White and Evangelical spaces.

-If Evangelicalism saved the Church from the dangers of liberalism, the Black church tradition saved the Church from the snares of conservatism.
+If Evangelicalism saved the Church from the dangers of liberalism, the Black church tradition saved the Church from the snares of dead conservatism.

 So that’s it.
 Do the facts of my story make me a conscious racist motivated by the evils of White Supremacy?
 I don’t think so.
 Does it make me the inheritor of the evil cultural project and historic methodology of White Supremacy?
 Yes.
 This distinction is not hard to make.
 However, confessing it is painful.
 And doing something about all of this has been a challenge.
 But the Lord has blessed the work and the journey as he leads me higher up and higher in to a more thoughtful, loving life as his child.